 ACG 4900.
 Accounting Capstone Project.
 This course focuses on the integration of accounting knowledge, skills, and abilities learned in the program through a capstone project.
-Corequisite: MAN 4720.
+Pre- or Corequisite: MAN 4720.
+ACG 4900 must be taken graduating semester.
 3 semester hours credit.
 [A]